shahidul034/LLM-and-Langchain-Tutorial-and-resources/README.md

 print(llm_chain.run(question))
 ```
-## Run the LLM with HuggingFacePipeline/
+## Run the LLM with HuggingFacePipeline

 ```
 from langchain.llms import HuggingFacePipeline